ovsep404/SQL-Project/readme.md

     - A table for storing user identifiers.
 It is necessary to be able to differentiate between "subscriber" and "manager" users.
     - A "subscriber" type user is associated with a subscriber.
 - **Rights Management**:
-    - "Subscriber" users will be able to view their file and modify their basic information: Date of birth, Address, Postal code, City.
+    - "Subscriber" users will be able to view their file and modify their basic information: Date of birth, Address, Postal code, City and the "Subscriber" users will not able to view the search abonne page.

 ## Setup and Installation